CLOSE X

 The Old Town Book Shop, Grassmarket

-Several different Edinburgh locals told me to wander down to Grassmarket in the Old Town, which wasn’t far from my hotel and just south of the Royal Mile and Edinburgh Castle.
+Several different Edinburgh locals told me to wander down to Grassmarket in the Old Town.
+I thought that would be good, since it wasn’t far from my hotel.
+And it was just south of the Royal Mile and Edinburgh Castle.
 It turned out to be the perfect way for a solo traveler to spend the evening.

-I didn’t know what to expect but even at night I found it to be a rather picturesque place with a lot of shops (most, except for a bookshop, closed for the evening when I got there) and plenty of the ubiquitous Scottish pubs and restaurants.
+I didn’t know what to expect but even at night I found it to be a rather picturesque place.
+There were a lot of shops, although most, except for a bookshop, closed for the evening when I got there.
+And, as you might imagine, plenty of the ubiquitous Scottish pubs and restaurants.

-I saw a number of other Grassmarket restaurants as well, including Mama’s Italian restaurant, where a slice of pizza will set you back £1.95, not a bargain to me, and the cheerful Petit Paris, which was trying to bring a bit of France right there to you in Edinburgh.
+Not all Grassmarket restaurants are Scottish though.
+I found Mama’s Italian restaurant, where a slice of pizza will set you back £1.95, not a bargain to me.
+And the cheerful Petit Paris, bringing a bit of France right there to you in Scotland.
 I couldn’t help but think how the European Union has homogenized half of Europe.

 The Last Drop, Edinburgh’s Grassmarket